-2.3.2 Saving Classifiers with NLTK
+2.3.2 Saving Classifiers with NLTK [71]

-“Python Programming Tutorials” (Pythonprogramming.net, 2019) <https://pythonprogramming.net/pickle-classifier-save-nltk-tutorial/> accessed November 24, 2019.

 Training classifiers and machine learning algorithms can take a very long time, especially if you're training against a larger data set.
 Ours is actually pretty small.
 Can you imagine having to train the classifier every time you wanted to fire it up and use it?
 What horror!
 Instead, what we can do is use the Pickle module to go ahead and serialize our classifier object, so that all we need to do is load that file in real quick.

 So, how do we do this?
 The first step is to save the object.
 To do this, first you need to import pickle at the top of your script, then, after you have trained with .train() the classifier, you can then call the following lines: